thchr/Crystalline.jl/docs/src/irreps.md

 ## Site symmetry irreps
 To obtain irreps associated with a given site symmetry group (see [`SiteGroup`](@ref), use the [`find_isomorphic_parent_pointgroup`](@ref) to obtain the "parent" point group and any relevant permutation differences between the two groups.
 Associated irreps can then be inferred by a suitable permuation of results obtained from [`pgirreps`](@ref).

-## Time-reversal symmetry and "physically real" irreps
+## Time-reversal symmetry & "physically real" irreps
 Irreps returned in Crystalline.jl do not assume time-reversal symmetry by default.
 To incorporate time-reversal symmetry (or, equivalently, to obtain associated "physically real" irreps - or, more technically, co-representations), which may cause irreps to "stick together", see [`realify`](@ref) (which takes a vector of `PGIrrep`s or `LGIrrep`s).